qgis/QGIS-Enhancement-Proposals/qep-403-clientside-comments.md

 ### Visual improvements

+Currently, the comment is shown in the attribute form as a tooltip for the field name or alias (the tooltip on the editor widgets is handled individually by the editor widget itself).

-Since noone reads a tooltip when they don't know that there is one, this QEP also proposes an icon 🛈 (U+1F6C8) in the form.
+However, since no one reads a tooltip when they do not know that there is one and the attribute form is often used by inexperienced users, this QEP also proposes an icon 🛈 (parameterized SVG) in the form.
 This icon visually informs the user that the field contains additional information.
 The tooltip will appear when the icon is clicked.

 ![info icon](images/qep403/info-icon.png)